4 Freelancing Tips to Help You Become a Successful Freelancer in 2024

 Every word counts.
 By now, you've probably decided whether or not this article is worth your precious time.
-Am I right?
-In the attention economy, the amount of attention we're able to give is a precious, precious commodity.
+In the attention economy, the amount of attention we can give is a precious commodity.
 It's how we measure success, too- bounce rate on a page, impressions, views, click-through rate, and follows.
-How many people can we get to pick US in a sea of other people claiming to be just as unique as we are?
+How many people can we get to pay attention to us when our competition is others claiming to be just as unique as we are?

 While many people on social media, whether they work for a large corporation or work for themselves, claim to be "self-made," - think 'I dedicated x amount of time to growing my LinkedIn following to 6 million, and if you're consistent with posting, you can too!'- the reality is that success never happens in a vacuum.